nebrius/request-inspector/README.md

 # Request Inspector

-**WARNING:** This software is still in beta.
+***WARNING:*** _This software is still in beta.
 It is highly likely that you will encounter bugs.
-If you do, please file an issue and let me know!
+If you do, please file an issue on GitHub and let me know!_

 Request Inspector is an HTTP(S) request diagnostic tool for Node.js servers.